 There are cases when your written consent is NOT required for Baylor University to disclose information.
 To view these exceptions, which allow for the disclosure of information without your written consent, click this link:

 Disciplinary records maintained by the Judicial Affairs office are strictly confidential and all disclosures are governed by the Family Educational Rights and Privacy Act of 1974 (FERPA).
-A student has the right to make a request to inspect and review his or her disciplinary file at any time.
-Furthermore, a student may request for his or her disciplinary information to be released to a thiry party.
+A student has the right to make a request to inspect and review his or her disciplinary file.
+The University must comply with that request within 45 days.
+Furthermore, a student may request for his or her disciplinary information to be released to a third party.

 Disciplinary files are retained for a period of seven years and may be kept longer due to special circumstances such as, suspension or expulsion or as deemed necessary by the Associate Dean Student Conduct Administration.
 Students may also submit a petition to have their disciplinary file expunged during their last semester of enrollment.
 This is strictly a courtesy provided by Baylor University and is not a requirement of law.
 In other words, this is not a right afforded by FERPA.
 Baylor University has no obligation to expunge a student's disciplinary record.
 Records that involve an incident or charge that the University is federally mandated under the Clery Act to report may not be expunged early.